sunfounder/galaxy-rvr/docs/source/index.rst

     :width: 600
     :align: center

-Built upon the same universal rocker-bogie suspension system employed by NASA's real Mars rovers, GalaxyRVR is capable of traversing all kinds of terrains – be it rocky mountains, sandy beaches, or grassy fields.
+Built upon the same universal rocker-bogie system employed by NASA's real Mars rovers, GalaxyRVR is capable of traversing all kinds of terrains – be it rocky mountains, sandy beaches, or grassy fields.
 The suspension system ensures smooth mobility, making the alien world of Mars feel just like home.

 Equipped with a high-definition camera module, GalaxyRVR offers a first-person view, providing an immersive piloting experience as if you're truly navigating the Red Planet.
-Its advanced obstacle avoidance and ultrasonic modules ensure it can dodge obstacles, embodying a spirit of autonomy and resilience.
+Its advanced obstacle avoidance module and ultrasonic module ensure it can dodge obstacles, embodying a spirit of autonomy and resilience.

 **Delve into the Cosmos: The Courses**